Lunch with Legends

 This interview originally appeared as “Lunch with Legends: Trailblazers, Trendsetters and Treasures of the Rhode Island Bar” in the Rhode Island Bar Journal, Rhode Island Bar Association Volume 65.
 Number 2.
 September/October 2016

 Ronald J. Resmini was in born in Providence in 1942.
 He is a graduate of LaSalle Academy, and Providence College, where he majored in economics and participated in the Reserve Officer Training Corps (ROTC).
 Upon graduation from college, he was commissioned as an infantry officer and sched- uled to deploy to Vietnam the following February.
 Despite his efforts, he could not go earlier, so he applied to graduate schools while awaiting his active duty assignment.
 He attended Suffolk University Law School and eventually applied for a deferment.
 Ron obtained his deferment, was promoted to first lieutenant, and finished law school in 1968.
 After law school, he served in active duty in both Fort Benning and Fort Devens, eventually reaching the rank of Captain.
 Toward the end of his active service, he met with two attorneys who had also served in the military, Paul Baillargeon and Gerry DeMaria, to seek advice on career paths.
 According to Resmini, both attorneys advised him to pursue a military career, rather than law.
 Following this advice, he sought a career commission, but was denied.
 So, he came back to Rhode Island and clerked for Rhode Island Supreme Court Associate Justice Powers.
 After his clerkship, he joined Coia & Lepore, but was politely told to “beat it” after a short period of time.
-Thereafter, he went into practice for himself with Bobby Colagiovanni and Jeff Fornaro, forming a firm that evolved into The Law Offices of Ronald J. Resmini where he continues to practice today with his three sons, Jason, Adam, and Andrew.
-He has built a prolific personal injury practice, obtaining numerous verdicts on behalf of his clients.
+Thereafter, he went into practice for himself with Bobby Colagiovanni and Jeff Fornaro, forming a firm that evolved into The Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd. where he continues to practice today with his three sons, Jason, Adam, and Andrew.
+He has built a prolific personal injury practice in Providence and beyond, obtaining numerous verdicts on behalf of his clients.
 In addition to his personal injury practice, he served as an adjunct professor, a offered CLE pro- grams through the Bar Association, and published a volume of books on Rhode Island practice.
 We had the opportunity to sit with this veteran of the Rhode Island Bar.
 Excerpts from our conversation follow.

 What was your most creative legal argument?